 Monsanto researchers in France, looking for molecules similar to aspartame but without its allergenicity, discover Neotame, 8000 times sweeter than sugar

-Fossil Record 2 is published on the internet with 7189 families of extinct animals and plants and 1083 families of extinct insects
+Fossil Record 2 with 7189 families of extinct animals and plants and 1083 families of extinct insects is published on the internet

-Robert Folk of the University of Texas at Austin, draws scientific attention to tiny spheroidal and ovoid objects found in the sedimentary rocks found in the hot springs of Viterbo; it could in fact be fossil nanobacteria, calcified remains of organisms 30nm in size (while
+Robert Folk of the University of Texas at Austin, draws scientific attention to tiny spheroidal and ovoid objects found in the sedimentary rocks found in the hot springs of Viterbo; it could in fact be fossil nanobacteria, calcified remains of organisms 30nm in size (while modern

 A commission of inquiry condemned the Tuskgee experiment carried out in the health center of Macon County, Alabama, from 1932.
 In practice, the evolution of untreated syphilis was analyzed in 600 black farmer patients, 399 of whom were ill.
-People are injected with a serum,
+People are injected with a serum, actually

 American biologists Thomas Cech and Sidney Altman receive the Nobel Prize for their studies carried out in the 1980s, which led to the discovery that certain types of RNA can behave like enzymes towards themselves by cutting themselves in two and mending themselves, that is,

 French scientist Jacques Benveniste publishes a study in the journal Nature in which he believes that homeopathy triggers a reaction in some blood cells.
 However, it will not be possible to repeat the results of the study in other laboratories.
-James Randi, a famous illusionist
+James Randi, a famous illusionist and scam

 The American Gertrude Belle Elion receives the Nobel Prize for having developed an innovative method for the synthesis of medicines.
 It thus contributes to saving 5MLN of lives (estimate updated at the beginning of the 21st century)